OpenHantek/OpenHantek6022/docs/developer_info.md

 this rolls the displayed trace permanently to the left.
 The conversion uses either the factory calibration values from EEPROM or from a user supplied config file.
 Read more about [calibration](https://github.com/Ho-Ro/Hantek6022API/blob/main/README.md#create-calibration-values-for-openhantek).
+* `MathChannel::calculate()`
+   creates a MATH channel from the data samples of CH0 and/or CH1.
+This third channel can be displayed and also be used as a trigger source.
 * `searchTriggeredPosition()`
     * Checks if the signal is triggered and calculates the starting point for a stable display.
     The time distance to the following opposite slope is measured and displayed as pulse width in the top row.